 Still More Walnuts

 And there is so, so, so much more one can do with walnuts.
 A long time favourite of mine is Walnut Wellington.
 This is a vegetarian version of a Beef Wellington, but I think is even better.
-(I personally substitute dry sherry for the red wine in this one.)
 Continuing on the vegetarian theme – try Stuffed Aubergine with Walnuts and Roquefort or Spinach Stilton quiche with walnut pastry.

 And lest we forget dessert, there is always the classic Walnut Coffee Cake.

-Now I am off in search of more walnuts.
+Now as this year is particularly prolific in walnuts, I am off in search of more to fill my larder.
 All this talk of food has made me hungry.